KellenPretorius/alx-low_level_programming/0x00-hello_world/README.md

-4-puts - Creates a scriptthat prints 'Programming is like building a multilingual puzzle' 5-printf.c - Creates a script that prints exactly 'with proper grammar, but the outcome is a piece of art,' 6-size.c - Prints the size of char, int, long int, long long int, and float'
+4-puts - Creates a scriptthat prints 'Programming is like building a multilingual puzzle' 5-printf.c - Creates a script that prints exactly 'with proper grammar, but the outcome is a piece of art,' 6-size.c - Prints the size of char, int, long int, long long int, and float' 7-intel - Generates the intel Syntax of a C code with masm=intel and gcc -S 8-